AugmentedWeb/CommLink/README.md

 ## Usage

-I'm so sorry, but I am too lazy to write documentation right now, check the examples to get an idea.
+I'm so sorry, but I am too lazy to write documentation right now.
+You can check the examples to get an idea.

 CommLink is currently just a byproduct of the A.C.A.S project.
+I wouldn't use CommLink for your personal large-scale projects.

 ## Examples